kirkja-leikjahonnunar/kor/Code/Character/README.md

 ### Proxy distance nodes

-The Player object has several Proxy_* nodes that let you visually set up various distances that control how the camera will avoid colliding with the player.
+The Player object has several `Proxy_*` nodes that let you visually set up various distances that control how the camera will avoid colliding with the player.

 TODO: This should be remade with some kind of gizmo plugin, instead of nodes

-- Proxy_Left, Proxy_Right, and Proxy_Over control the horizontal distance away from the player, so the 3rd person view will show the player off to the left or right, or centered
+- `Proxy_Left`, `Proxy_Right`, and `Proxy_Over` control the horizontal distance away from the player, so the 3rd person view will show the player off to the left or right, or centered
-- Proxy_Back is how much in front or behind the camera view should be when you are looking down from above, or up from below
+- `Proxy_Back` is how much in front or behind the camera view should be when you are looking down from above, or up from below
-- Proxy_FPS is the spot to place the camera in 1st person view
+- `Proxy_FPS` is the spot to place the camera in 1st person view

 ### Camera